rkalendar/Repeater/README.md

 5. stop - The ending position of the feature (inclusive).
 6. score - length
 7. strand - Valid entries include '+', '-', or '.' (for those who don't know/care).
-8. phase—If the feature is a coding exon, the frame should be a number between 0 and 2, representing the first base's reading frame.
+8. phase - If the feature is a coding exon, the frame should be a number between 0 and 2, representing the first base's reading frame.
 If the feature is not a coding exon, the value should be '.'
 9. Sequence (if parameter used: seqshow=true).